halfbrained/cuda_embed_ed/readme/readme.txt

 Plugin has 2 config files, you will see 2 menu items in the "Options > Settings-plugins > Embedded Editor".

-1) File settings/plugins.ini (it is shared by many plugins).
+1) File "plugins.ini" (shared by many plugins).
-Section: [embedded_editor].
+Section [embedded_editor].
-2) File "cuda_embed_ed_patterns.json", to configure search patterns.
-It has some default content so it is self-documented.

-Main options description:
+Options description:
-* editor_max_lines - size of embedded editor in text lines
+* "editor_max_lines" - height of embedded editor in text lines
-* show_line_num - show line numbers; possible values:
+* "show_line_num" - how to show line numbers; possible values:
 	0 - hide
 	1 - show
 	2 - use CudaText settings (default)

+2) File "cuda_embed_ed_patterns.json", to configure search patterns.
+It has some default content so it is self-documented.

 API for other plugins
 ---------------------